onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-02-21-2025.md

 4. Build and ship a new dashboard to provide node operators with real-time access to staking, epoch-related and other relevant data.

 **Done last sprint**
+* Reaching out to 5+ potential new consensus node operators.

 **This sprint**

-* Start contract review with Alchemy.
+* Contract signing with Alchemy.
 * Work with Dorahacks to onboard 4 new SN nodes.
+* Sharing contracts with one more SN node operators.

 ---